ik-fractel/kappataumu.github.com/_posts/2016-02-04-letsencrypt-cloudflare-dns-01-hook.md

 title: "From StartSSL to Let's Encrypt, using CloudFlare DNS"
 ---

 End-to-end encryption is a great thing for the web, even if the current system is [fundamentally broken](https://www.youtube.com/watch?v=Z7Wl2FW2TcA).
-I'm not going to bore you with all the nitty-gritty details, since i'm pretty sure that if you're reading this we're in agreement, possibly on both accounts.
+I'm not going to bore you with all the nitty-gritty details, since I'm pretty sure that if you're reading this we're in agreement, possibly on both accounts.
 What's important is that [Let's Encrypt](https://letsencrypt.org/) eliminated the monetary cost of acquiring SSL certificates.

 But how did we get here?